keanecodes/2023-immutable-bounty/README.md

 ## Getting Started

 ### 1. Registering the Application on Immutable Developer Hub
 To use Immutable Passport, you need to register your application on the Immutable Developer Hub.
-Follow these steps:
+You can check [this guide for more pictured steps](https://app.stackup.dev/bounty/immutable-bounty-2-immutable-passport-integration) or follow these steps below:

 Go to [Immutable Developer Hub](https://hub.immutable.com/).
 Sign in or create an account.
 Create a new project and register your application.
 Note down your API keys and client ID for later use.
+Your end result should look like this:

 ### 2. Creating a Simple Application
 You can clone this repo and enter the directory